backend-development/backend-development-textbook/source/caching.md

 your web page?
 Not having to create and load the page at all because it's already there in a cache.

-After working through this guide you will:
+After working through this guide:

-* know that many different caches influence your web app:
+* you will know that many different caches influence your web app:
-   * HTTP caching (you know that already from the asset pipeline)
+   * HTTP caching
    * Fragment caching
    * ActiveRecord QueryCache
+   * Caches inside the Database
-* be able to configure rails for caching
+* you will be able to configure rails for caching
-* be able to measure if a change you made improved the performance of your rails app
+* you will be able to measure if a change you made improved the performance of your rails app

 DEMO: You can study [the demo](https://rails-caching-demo.herokuapp.com/) for the example described here